jingram80024/jingram80024/README.md

 ## A Little About Me
 <samp align="center">
-An Electrical Engineering Instructor transitioning out of the Navy and pursuing work in electrical engineering.
+An Electrical Engineering Instructor transitioning out of the Navy and pursuing work in electrical and software engineering.
 Graduated with an Electrical Engineering degree from the University of Tennessee at Chattanooga.
-Interested in power electronics and controls, embedded systems hardware and firmware, and Internet of Things.
+Interested in embedded systems hardware and firmware, Internet of Things, and power electronics and controls.
 </samp>

 ## Languages